-21 Incorporation of relevant comments
+23. Incorporation of relevant comments

-- (1) After the public participation process outlined in section 20 the land use scheme committee must- - (a) review and consider all submissions made in writing or during any engagements; and - (b) prepare a report including all information they deem relevant, on the submissions made; provided that: - (i) for purposes of reviewing and considering all submissions made, the Municipal Manager may elect to hear the submission through an oral hearing process; - (ii) all persons and or bodies that made submissions shall be notified of the time, date and place of the hearing as may be determined by the Municipality not less than 30 days prior to the date determined for the hearing, by means of registered mail; - (iii) for purposes of the consideration of the submissions made on the land use scheme the Municipality may at any time prior to the submission of the land use scheme to the Council, request further information or elaboration on the submissions made from any person or body. - (2) The land use scheme committee must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in subsection (1)(b).
+- (1) After the public participation process outlined in section 154 the department must - (a) review and consider all submissions made in writing or during any engagements; and - (b) prepare a report including all information they deem relevant, on the submissions made; provided that: - for purposes of reviewing and considering all submissions made, the Municipal Manager may elect to hear the submission through an oral hearing process; - (ii) all persons and or bodies that made submissions shall be notified of the time, date and place of the hearing as may be determined by the

+Municipality not less than 30 days prior to the date determined for the hearing, by means of registered mail;

+- (iii) for purposes of the consideration of the submissions made on the land use scheme the Municipality may at any time prior to the submission of the land use scheme to the Council, request further information or elaboration on the submissions made from any person or body. - (2) The department must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in section 8.

-22 Preparation of land use scheme
+24. Preparation of land use scheme

-The land use scheme committee must, where required and based on the submissions made during public participation, make final amendments to the draft land use scheme, provided that; if such amendments are in the opinion of the Municipality materially different to what was published in terms of section 19(2), the Municipality must follow a further consultation and public participation process in terms of section 19(2) of this By-law, before the land use scheme is adopted by the Council.
+The department must, where required and based on the submissions made during public participation, make final amendments to the draft land use scheme, provided that if such amendments are materially different to what was published in terms of section 20, the Municipality must follow a final consultation and public participation process in terms of section 154 of this By-law, before the land use scheme is adopted by the Council.

-23 Submission of land use scheme to Council for approval and adoption
+25. Submission of land use scheme to Council for approval and adoption

-- (1) The land use scheme committee must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption. - (2) The Council must consider and adopt the land use scheme with or without amendments.
+- (1) The department must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption. - (2) The Council must consider and adopt the land use scheme.

-24 Publication of notice of adoption and approval of land use scheme
+26. Publication of notice of adoption and approval of land use scheme

-- (1) The Council must, within 60 days of its decision referred to in section 22, give notice of its decision to all persons or bodies who made submissions on the land use scheme, and publish such notice in the media and the Provincial Gazette. - (2) The date of publication of the notice referred to in subsection (1), in the Provincial Gazette, is the date of coming into operation of the land use scheme unless the notice indicates a different date of coming into operation.
+- (1) The Council must, within 60 days of its decision referred to in section 25, give notice of its decision to all persons or bodies who gave submissions on the land use scheme, and publish such notice on its website, in the media and the Provincial Gazette. - (2) The date of publication of the notice referred to in subsection (1), in the Provincial Gazette, is the date of coming into operation of the land use scheme unless the notice indicates a different date of coming into operation.

-25 Submission to Member of Executive Council
+27. Submission to Member of Executive Council

-After the land use scheme is published in terms of section 24 the Municipality must submit the approved land use scheme to the Member of the Executive Council for cognisance.
+After the land use scheme is published in terms of section 26 the Municipality must submit the approved land use scheme to the Member of the Executive Council for cognisance.